Italy in the Eurovision Song Contest 2016: Final

 During the final evening of the Sanremo Music Festival 2016, the group Stadio was selected as the winner with the song "Un giorno mi dirai".
 Afterwards, RAI announced through social media that Stadio would not represent Italy in Stockholm.
 However, RAI later confirmed during the closing press conference for the Sanremo Music Festival on 14 February 2016 that they were still waiting for Stadio's final decision on whether they would participate at Eurovision.
 The band ultimately declined the opportunity to represent Italy and stated: "We would love to participate, but we have a tour already planned.
 If we were young men we'd just be happy".
 An announcement was made shortly afterwards that Sanremo 2016 runner-up Francesca Michielin would represent Italy at the Eurovision Song Contest 2016.

 Song selection

 On 14 March 2016, RAI confirmed that Francesca Michielin would perform a bilingual Italian and English version of her Sanremo Music Festival 2016 runner-up song "Nessun grado di separazione", which would be titled "No Degree of Separation" at the Eurovision Song Contest 2016.

 Promotion

-Francesca Michielin made several appearances across Europe to specifically promote "No Degree of Separation" as the Italian Eurovision entry.
+Francesca Michielin made several appearances across Europe to promote "No Degree of Separation" as the Italian Eurovision entry.
 On 9 April, Michielin performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Hera Björk.
-On 17 April, Michielin performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
-In the week prior to arriving in Stockholm, Francesca Michielin completed a roadtrip where she made promotional appearances in Vienna, Warsaw, Berlin and Copenhagen.
+On 17 April, Michielin performed at the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
+In the week prior to arriving in Stockholm, Michielin made promotional appearances in Vienna, Warsaw, Berlin and Copenhagen.